-Last year we worked to develop a suite of materials to help architects and specifiers confused about Environmental Product Declarations (EPD) and their use.
+Last year we worked to develop a suite of materials to help architects and specifiers confused about Environmental Product Declarations (EPD) and their use, by explaining what an EPD is.

-To see whether the confusion we’d experienced previously still exists and find out what they believe the future looks like for EPD use in the specification process, we recently undertook a survey among specifiers.
+We wanted to see whether the confusion we’d experienced previously still exists and find out what they believe the future looks like for EPD use in the specification process.
+So we recently undertook a survey among specifiers.
 The results were of great interest and show there is still much more to do to help drive growth of use of EPD as a key specification tool and to overcome some of the challenges facing their use.

 Here’s a quick summary and what it shows about the future of EPD: